A look at fun Japanese Maps

 While I visited Japan back in July 2016, I picked up a bunch of different maps.
 Some because I actually needed them to get around, others because they were interesting.

-Especially here in America, I never use physical maps unless I need a really specific place.
-And I don’t see as many styles of maps unless I’m at a gas station getting a state map or getting a new hiking map.
+Especially here in America, I never use physical maps unless I need to get to a really specific place.
+And I don’t see as many styles of maps.
+Everything is very by the book and uniformed.
 I mostly use a map app on my phone to navigate.

 Maps show what is important

 For example, two of the maps I got don’t post directions to anywhere.
 One is about where to get wifi in Kyoto, but only at specific locations.
 And another is about where to find train statues, but nothing else.
-I also love in the wifi map, the odd little man-bridges walking around.
-I’m not sure what that’s about but I think it’s pretty funny anyways.
+I also love in the wifi map, there is an odd little man made of bridges walking around.

 Maps distort reality